Food labelling terms

 No added sugar or unsweetened

 "No added sugar" or "unsweetened" refer to sugar or sweeteners that are added as ingredients.
-They do not mean that the food contains no sugar.
+They don't mean that the food contains no sugar.

 No added sugar

-This usually means that the food has not had sugar added to it as an ingredient.
+This usually means that the food hasn't had sugar added to it as an ingredient.

 A food that has "no added sugar" might still taste sweet and can still contain sugar.

 Sugars occur naturally in food such as fruit and milk.
-But we don't need to cut down on these types of sugar: it is food containing added sugars that we should be cutting down on.
+But we don't need to cut down on these types of sugar: it's food that contains added sugars that we should be cutting down on.

 You often see nutrition labels on food packaging giving a breakdown of the nutritional content of the food.